DW743 Flip Over Saw From DeWALT

-I wrote this hub because I rely on my DW743 every day to earn my living and I love the fact that it enables me to make just about anything!
+I wrote this article because I rely on my DW743 every day to earn my living and I love that it enables me to make just about anything!
+Cut safe.

 The DW743 flip over saw and its cousin the DW742, have been around for years and are a firm favorite with carpenters and builders alike and for good reason.

-If you are reading this then you are probably a handy sort of bloke (any lady owners out there?!?) who is trying to decide which saw to buy with your hard earned cash, yes?
-Well, this review is for you and based on my extensive experiences with the DW743 flip over saw.
+If you are reading this then you are probably a handy sort of person who is trying to decide which saw to buy with your hard earned cash.
+Yes?
+Well, this review is for you, and is based on my extensive experiences with the DW743 flip over saw.

-Personally, I love the two I have and wouldn't swap them for anything else because of their sheer versatility, their reliability, toughness and ability to get you out of a tight spot when you don't have the right size material to hand.
+Personally, I love the two I have and wouldn't swap them for anything else because of their sheer versatility, reliability, toughness, and ability to get you out of a tight spot when you don't have the right size material on hand.